dgruzd/capobvious/README.md

 # Capobvious

-capobvious is a recepies, which i use every day
+capobvious is a recipes, which i use every day

 ## Installation